 California Truck Accident Attorneys

 As you can see, these large truck crashes are not merely “accidental.”
 Negligence on the part of large truck drivers often contributes to injuries among passenger vehicle occupants.
 We have access to a wide range of resources to help build a substantial case on your behalf.
 Company record logs, drug and alcohol screening results, delivery records, in-truck cameras and data recorders, eyewitness testimonies, crash investigators, reconstruction experts, and professional testimonies are all at our disposal.
 Serving Southern California since 2015, the Salamati Firm has earned a reputation for tough litigation with a long list of multi-million dollar settlements and verdicts, particularly in the car accident arena.
-Contact a truck accident lawyer from The Salamati Firm in Los Angeles, California for a free case evaluation and to discuss your full range of legal options.
+Contact a Los Angeles truck accident lawyer from the Salamati Firm for a free case evaluation and to discuss your full range of legal options.